Cycling the Moors and Dales of Yorkshire, September 2011: AKA surviving Hurricane Katia

 It was a great relief to have a means of continuing our holiday.
 Forty-minutes in the minibus brought us to Shallowdale House, our accommodation for the night.
 Shallowdale House is a gem of a small hotel – absolutely recommended by us!

-Reluctantly we had to leave Shallowdale House and head-off due west to Pateley Bridge: 39-miles with 2450ft accent, grade mild-C in calm conditions.
-This turned out to be one of the hardest cycling days we have ever had, and in retrospect it became graded as, at least, hard-D (Hard Demanding).
-If pushing into a headwind was not enough, we were forced to cycle a further 2-miles due to a diversion past the road works at the A1!
+Reluctantly we had to leave Shallowdale House and head-off due west to Pateley Bridge: 39-miles with 2450ft accent, grade average-C in calm conditions.
+This turned out to be one of the hardest cycling days we have ever had, and in retrospect it became graded as, at least, middling Extreme.
+If pushing into a ~15MPH headwind was not enough, we were forced to cycle a further 2-miles due to a diversion past the road works at the A1!

 Packing our panniers at Shallowdale House.
 It would take 7-hours of hard cycling to reach our hotel at Pateley Bridge!